ilundberg/replication/gap_closing_estimand/figures/README.md

 # figures

 The code places figures in this folder.
-The folder is intentionally empty in the replication package because it will be populated by the code.
+When you run the code, it will overwrite these figures.